wangziqi2013/wangziqi2013.github.io/_posts/2020-09-23-super-scalar-ram-cpu-compression.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. Storing outliers as exceptions to encode common values with far less bits

+2.

 **Lowlights:**

 1. The analysis of Disk-RAM v.s.
 RAM-Cache compression cannot convince me.
 I get the argument that Disk-RAM compression